kathrynandersondata/COVID_UpcomingElection/README.md

 In politics.py, I explored my first theory: There is a correlation between a county's political affiliation and the extent to which it is devastated by COVID-19.

 I found a strong association between Democratic counties and counties with high instances of COVID.
 After digging into this further, I noticed that these Democratic counties had very large populations and that Republican counties tended to be less dense.
-In fact, 87 of the largest 100 counties in the US voted Democrat in the 2020 Election.
+In fact, 87 of the largest 100 counties in the US voted Democrat in the 2020 Election, and the average size of a Democratic county is more than 7 times the size of the average Republican county.
+However, 82% of counties are Republican.

 Furthermore, the correlation between population and number of COVID cases for Republican counties was 0.96, compared to 0.88 for Democratic counties, showing that Republican counties experience more cases when accounting for differences in population size.